anelendata/handoff/docs/01_run_local.md

   - command: head
     args: -n 1 {{ file_path }}

-# These are set as in-memory variables in the task execution
-vars:
-  - key: file_path
-    value: "files/the_great_dictator_speech.txt"  # Relative path to workspace directory

-# These are set as environment variables in the task execution
-envs:
-  - key: TITLE
-    value: "The Great Dictator"

 ```

 There are a couple of new sections.
-The key-value pairs in vars section are defined as in-memory variables
+`vars` section contains key-value pairs.
+At run-time they are defined as
-during the task execution.
-Those in envs section are defined as envrionment
+in-memory variables.
+The key-values in `envs` section will be defined as
-variables.
+envrionment variables.